 Vitamin B12 deficiency is most commonly caused by a lack of intrinsic factor - a substance produced in the stomach that is necessary for the absorption of vitamin B12 from food.
-When intrinsic factor is lacking, vitamin B12 is unable to be absorbed and is therefore unable to be utilised by the body.
-Pernicious anaemia is one such condition where the production of intrinsic factor is impaired.
-It is a leading cause of vitamin B12 deficiency.
+Some people simply don't produce enough intrinsic factor while others may have a health condition that destroys it.
 Other causes of vitamin B12 deficiency include:

-- A diet inadequate in vitamin B12 rich foods - particularly so in vegetarians who don’t eat any animal products, meat, fish, milk, eggs, butter, cheese and other dairy products (vegans)
+- Not eating vitamin B12-rich foods.
+This particularly affects vegans who don’t eat animal products (meat, fish, milk, eggs, butter, cheese and other dairy products)

-- Inadequate absorption or utilisation of B12 because of gastric abnormalities such as coeliac disease, inflammation of the stomach (gastritis), or pancreatic insufficiency
+- Poor absorption or use of B12 because of gastric problems such as coeliac disease, inflammation of the stomach (gastritis), or pancreas problems

 - Drugs that may interfere with the absorption of vitamin B12